jirispilka/CTGViewer/doc/installation.rst

 We expect that Linux users will be able to install required packages in their distribution by themselves.

  * Download the source files: https://github.com/spilkjir/CTGViewer.
- * Install all dependencies as desribed in (:ref:`developement`)
+ * Install all dependencies as described in (:ref:`development`)

-For debian based distributions:
+For the Debian based distributions:

     > sudo apt-get install python python-qt4 python-qwt5-qt4 python-numpy python-scipy python-reportlab